NancyZhang26/silly_blog/posts/clubbingpackagept2.md

 “Yo check it…” Walking in a non-straight line, ***<u>I swung my arm and threw the bowling ball in the exact way of hitting a forehand,***</u> with a little bit of follow-through and a little bit of sassiness.
 Watty pointed his phone camera at me, and I was flexing at how fast the ball detached from my hand and sprinted to the pins just like how I sprint to Gosman at 7 am.

-***<u>And it sprinted right into the gutter.***</u> I was laughing like a maniac, and Watty was laughing like a gentleman.
+***<u>The ball sprinted right into the gutter.***</u>

+I was laughing like a maniac, and Watty was laughing like a gentleman.
 It was his turn.
 He raised his arm and released it.
 The ball steadily rolled down the lane and ***<u>knocked down every pin.***</u>

 “Ok??
 You are on camera!”
 I yelled a little bit too enthusiastically.
-I pointed my phone at Watty, documenting how he then confidently and smoothly pitched the ball into the ***<u>gutter.***</u>
+I pointed my phone at Watty, documenting how he then confidently and smoothly pitched the ball into the ***<u>gutter,***</u> joining the L team with me.

 Strike after gutter, gutter after spare… Not surprised since my aces and double faults always alternate gracefully.
 I really had a good time.
 The Espresso Martini might have helped me.

 Before leaving the bowling venue, I asked the cashier for a pen and paper and wrote him my DJ info.
 He said he will “give it to his manager.”
-God knows what I scribbled.
-Hopefully not my WeChat.
+God knows what I scribbled. ***<u>Hopefully not my WeChat.***</u>

 We returned to the arcade level and noticed that there were only 15 minutes left on our game card.
 We just played several rounds of simulated race cars. ***<u>Watty hit some good records, and I hit some other cars.***</u>